apify/actor-whitepaper/.actor/OUTPUT_SCHEMA.md

 - For [Monitoring](https://apify.com/apify/monitoring-runner) it's log during the runtime and single HTML record in iframe in the end
 - For actor that has failed it's log

+## How to define actor run UI

-So I think that ideally we need:
+I think that ideally we need:
-- Default value
+- Default setup, i.e. what output components should be displayed at default run tab
-- Optionally the value for different states
+- Optionally the setup for different states
 - Be able to pragmatically changes this using API by actor itself

-I am not 100% convinced if this belongs to `OUTPUT_SCHEMA.json` or to `ACTOR.json`.
-But it could look like the following:

 TODO

+## TODOs
+- We have a `title` and `description` in schemas.
+Perhaps it's not needed there and we can have it just here?